wesley-dean-flexion/alpine_package_pinner/README.md

 script will attempt to determine the release of Alpine that's running.

-The script doesn't need to be run from Alpine Linux.. if the Alpine release is provded via the `--branch` or `-b` flag.
+The script doesn't need to be run from Alpine Linux.. if the Alpine release is provided via the `-b` flag.
 So, this will run from a system running Ubuntu:

 ```bash
 ./alpine_package_pinner.bash -b v3.17